syahirkamal/sk-acad-site/content/project/developsoc/index.md

 ---
-title: DESIGNING AND DEVELOPING  A	SECURITY OPERATIONS	CENTER AS A SERVICE	SENSOR PROTPTYPE
-summary: Designing and developing A Security Operations Center as a Service sensor prototype
+title: DESIGNING AND DEVELOPING A SECURITY OPERATIONS CENTER AS A SERVICE SENSOR PROTOTYPE sumnmary : A double tax grant to design and developing a SOC as a service sensor prototype.
 tags:
 - Other